briansimiyuj/doctor-appointment-app/README.md

 Submit profile hook will be used to submit the profile data to the local storage.

-  1. Retrieve the profile data and `setShowModal` state from the `ProfileContext`
+  1. Retrieve the profile data, `setProfile` and `setShowModal` state from the `ProfileContext`
   2. Retrieve `processFile` function from `UploadFile` hook
   3. Call `processFile` function to upload the profile image, cover image and license certificate.
 The function will return a promise that resolves with the file properties.
   4. Create `submitProfile` function that will be called when the submit button is clicked
     a.
 Create a validation logic to check if all the fields are filled.
 If any of the fields are empty, return an error message.
     b.
-Create a new object with the profile data and the file properties from the `processFile` function
+Create a new object with the profile data and the file properties from the `processFile` function.
+Each `userType` will be used to determine which fields to include in the object.
     c.
 Save the object in the local storage with the key as the user's ID
     d.
 Return the profile data object
     e.
 Set `setShowModal` to false